clintatron/module0-welcome/README.md

 # Module 0: Welcome to the course!

-Welcome to INFO 201, Technical Foundations of Informatics.
+Welcome to INFX 598i, _Introduction to Programming for Information and Data Science_.
 This is a course at the University of Washington's [Information School](https://ischool.uw.edu/).
-The purpose of this course is to teach students the necessary technical skills to begin writing code to work with data.
+The purpose of this course is to teach students the foundational programming skills necessary for further work in information and data sciences.
 While these resources are built for students currently enrolled in the course, they have been structured to be an online resource for anyone hoping to learn to work with information using programmatic approaches.

-These materials were adapted originally created by [Michael Freeman](http://mfviz.com/#/), and adapted by [Joel Ross](http://faculty.washington.edu/joelross/).
+These materials were created by [Joel Ross](http://faculty.washington.edu/joelross/).
+Some materials were adapted from those originally created by [Michael Freeman](http://mfviz.com/#/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->